IvanIFChen/PMP_Solver/README.md

 Parses all questions from the PMP exam prep pdf file.

 ### /train.py
-Trains the model from pmp_questions.txt and then find the most similar one from sample_paragraph.txt.
+Trains the model from `pmp_questions.txt` and then find the most similar one from `sample_paragraph.txt`.

 ## How to run
 ### Setup virtual environment